How to Sell a House By Owner in Tennessee

 You’ve arrived at a critical moment in your FSBO process: setting a listing price.
 You don’t want to leave money on the table, yet you want to encourage activity on your listing.

 Before listing a home, an agent usually conducts a comparative market analysis (CMA).
 This is a highly detailed study of “comps” — similar homes nearby that have sold recently, are pending, on the market, or were previously listed but taken off the market.
-Some may have even been pulled off the market without a sale.
+Some may have been pulled off the market without a sale.

 In Carter’s opinion, price-setting is one of the biggest problems FSBO owners face.
 “If you price the home too high because you don’t have an agent do a market analysis, it usually takes longer to sell,” she says.
-“In our market, if you price it correctly, you’re probably going to get multiple people to come in and see it and multiple offers, which will drive the price higher ”
+“In our market, if you price it correctly, you’re probably going to get multiple people to come in and see it and multiple offers, which will drive the price higher.”

 Without an agent, you’ll miss out on the complexity of a full CMA and the know-how to interpret it.
+However, with a little time and money, you can set a competitive price yourself.

 Conduct your own “CMA Lite”